FeryaelJustice/BilliardsDraw/README.md

 Structure: MVVM and Dagger Hilt
 Technology: Jetpack Compose with Kotlin

+Notes:
--Data folder with repository and usecase and api_key: only when own backend is completed, meanwhile using firebase
+- Data folder with repository and usecase and api_key: only when own backend is completed, meanwhile using firebase